Altai-man/ASN-BER/README.md

 ### ASN::BER

-This module is designed to allow one make Perl 6 types support encoding and decoding based on ASN.1-driven Basic Encoding Rules.
+This module is designed to allow one make Raku types support encoding and decoding based on ASN.1-driven Basic Encoding Rules.

 #### Warnings